mggg/gerrytools/docs/source/user/ben.rst

         input_file_path="100k_CO_chain.jsonl.ben"
     )

+**Note:** This will take some time (probably around 20 minutes, so maybe break for lunch?).
+There are at least 1.4e10 operations to do here (140k nodes across 100k assignments plus a little overhead), and as much as we may wish for it to go faster, there is not a whole lot that can be done when there are that many things going on.
+Just printing that many numbers in Rust takes close to an hour!

-This will produce the file ``100k_CO_chain_canonicalized_assignments.jsonl.ben`` which will (counterintuitively) be a little larger than the original file by a small margin.
+This will produce the file ``100k_CO_chain_canonicalized_assignments.jsonl.ben``.
-However, if you were to compress this file using XBEN, you would find the new ``100k_CO_chain_canonicalized_assignments.jsonl.xben`` file to be around 1/3 the size of our starting file (DON'T actually do this since it will take over an hour).
+If you then compress this file using XBEN, you should find that the new ``100k_CO_chain_canonicalized_assignments.jsonl.xben`` file to be around 1/3 the size of our starting XBEN file (DON'T actually do this since it will take over an hour).

 The next thing that we would like to do is to decide on a good labeling order to use for the nodes in the graph.
 In general, there will not be a *best* ordering to use, but